Object ‘Visualization Manager’ - ‘Settings’¶

 With “Display variant”, the type of visualization is identified, either WebVisu, TargetVisu, or HMI.
 A display variant is a connected display medium.
 In this way, multiple browsers (clients) can be connected at the same time for the display variant WebVisu.

+Maximum number of visualization clients | Restricts the number of display variants that are executed at the same time.
 If you configure elements to vary depending on the display variant, then you must limit the number of display variants.
 A visualization receives an ID at runtime that identifies the display variant and processes data accordingly.
-CODESYS can interrogate the ID with the system variable CURRENTCLIENTID for information about which of the running variants is affected.
+CODESYS can interrogate the ID with the system variable Example: Requirement: The library |

+Transfer both SVG images and converted images | This option is visible only if both a WebVisu and TargetVisu are used.
+This affects image in SVG format only.
 The option is available if the device description of the controller of the TargetVisu does not support the format “SVG (full)”.

 Note